mbaranr/mbaranr.github.io/_posts/2023-07-15-classify_cifar10.md

     </div>
 </div>

-Now it's clear that it wasn't fair for us the feed the model differently sized images to the ones that were used to train it in the first place.
-Particularly, it is really impressive how low the loss starts for the validation set, and how it stays almost constant throught the 20 epochs.
-We finally have a testing accuracy of 95%.
+Now it's clear that it wasn't fair to feed the model differently sized images to the ones that were used to train it in the first place.
+Particularly, it is really impressive how low the loss starts for the validation set.
+Finally, we have a testing accuracy of 95%.